TX-10,000 (ship): Construction

-The larger trusses planned for VB-10,000 each weighed 3400 ST, meaning that each truss would have to be built in two separate sections and then mated together, as none of the cranes at the Gulf Marine Fabricators yard in Aransas Pass were capable of lifting a completed truss.
+The larger trusses planned for TX-10,000 each weighed 3400 ST, meaning that each truss would have to be built in two separate sections and then mated together, as none of the cranes at the Gulf Marine Fabricators yard in Aransas Pass were capable of lifting a completed truss.
 Falsework was used to support one section while the two sections were welded together, and self-propelled modular transporters moved the trusses onto one barge.
 Once the trusses were secured to one barge, the transporters were moved to the other half of the trusses to move them onto the second barge.
 After construction was complete, each gantry was proof tested with a 2740 ST load.
-VB-10,000 was towed from the yard through Aransas Pass on 7 October 2010.
+TX-10,000 was towed from the yard through Aransas Pass on 7 October 2010.

 Versabar announced that preliminary design work on a larger successor for operations outside the Gulf of Mexico was under way in April 2015.

 Operations

-VB-10,000 performed its first lift on 9 October 2010, a 1530 ST topside and jacket which had toppled during a storm at Vermilion 285.
-Approximately a week later, VB-10,000 retrieved a 2500 ST topside which had been damaged by fire.
+TX-10,000 performed its first lift on 9 October 2010, a 1530 ST topside and jacket which had toppled during a storm at Vermilion 285.
+Approximately a week later, TX-10,000 retrieved a 2500 ST topside which had been damaged by fire.

 The Claw was used in 20 lift projects during its first year of deployment.